 - Once cut to size, align the holes on the face shield to the 3D printed bracket.

-- Do not soak the headband in isopropanol or organic solvents.
+- Soak in isopropanol or organic solvent

 Carbon is not providing specific guidance with regard to pricing for the face shields.
 We encourage all production partners to work directly with local hospitals in the area to work towards providing such products at a fair and reasonable price.